Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

     G = csr(([1,1],([2,2],[0,1])),(3,3))
     GU = csr(([1,1,1,1],([0,1,2,2],[2,2,0,1])),(3,3))

-First we examine the behaviour of a G-QSW.
+First, we examine the behaviour of a G-QSW.
 The Lindblad operator and Hamiltonian are created as per Equations :eq:`eq:generator_matrix` and
 :eq:`eq:L_global`.
 Note that the Lindblad operator is